kgrgreer/foam3/nanopay/src/net/nanopay/security/README.md

 ### Usage

-The KeyPairDAO extends the ProxyDAO.
-All that is required is a delegate.
+The KeyPairDAO extends the ProxyDAO; all that is required is a delegate.

 ```
 // set up delegate